t-crest/rt-ua/test/wcet-code-transformation-rules/README.md

 # rt-UA tests

 Contains some small test examples to get familiar with the toolchain and test how WCET analysis behaves for certain small but challenging examples.

-## Getting Started

 ### Prerequisites